-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - · has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - · is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - has a family member in prison or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is at risk of honour-based abuse such as FGM or forced marriage; - is showing early signs of abuse and/or neglect;
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour including gang involvement and association with organised crime groups; - is frequently missing/goes missing from education, home or care. ; - has experienced multiple suspensions, is at risk of being permanently excluded from school. - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - has a parent/carer in custody or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is at risk of honour-based abuse such as FGM or forced marriage; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited;

-- is at risk of being radicalised or exploited; - is a privately fostered child; - Is persistently absent from education including persistent absences for part of the school day.
+- is a privately fostered child; - Is persistently absent from education including persistent absences for part of the school day.